 So, should you selling your investment property while it is still tenanted?
 The short answer is no, if you can avoid it.

 I realise that’s not what you wanted to hear from me.
 The good news, though, is that I don’t mean you cannot sell it while tenanted.
 If you absolutely have no choice but to sell it tenanted you still can.
 It just may cost you money and time to do so.

-One of the only advantages of selling a property with a tenant in place is that you will continue to enjoy receiving your weekly rental income, while the property is actively on the market.
+One of the only advantages of selling your investment property with a tenant in place is that you will continue to enjoy receiving your weekly rental income, while the property is actively on the market.
 So say your house is on the market for over 8 weeks at $500 per week.
 You’d be earning $4,000 in rental income while you’re waiting for the property to sell.
 That’s obviously very nice.

 But this comes with its challenges, which you might not realize.
 Here are six difficulties that I know of right off the bat.